journal-club/wiki-data/news/spotlight/fest-coordinators.md

 Considering all of these facts, there still remain a lot of grey areas in terms of the selection, implementation and responsibilities of the Fest Coordinators, and other members of the SUC, in general, and it is a sincere hope that light is shed on these areas for the benefit of the General Body.

-*All information used in this article has been procured by direct communication with the parties involved.*
+**All information used in this article has been procured by direct communication with the parties involved.**

+*Article by Sriya Suri and Kushagra K Chanda* *Published 25th April, 2018*